Authentic Stories and Illustrations

-At REYCRAFT BOOKS our mission is to create books of interest for ALL children, with a special focus on #OwnVoices books.
+At REYCRAFT BOOKS our mission is to create books of interest for ALL children.
 We publish original and licensed works from authors and illustrators around the globe who have unique stories to tell.

 I came to the United States as a child.
 I can remember the sense of alienation during those early days in my new country, in a new school.
 I remember turning to books, searching for characters that looked like me, characters that mirrored my feelings and experiences.
 I remember not finding any.
 Those memories are at the heart of Reycraft Books.

 I believe every child needs to know that their story is important—that it has value.
 I decided to start an imprint to publish the stories that have not yet been told, as well as the stories that have been told but have not yet been truly heard.
 This is my mission and my passion.